SDMcSweeney/DIA/README.md

-# DIA
-Investigating desirability of boid like behaviours in a predator/prey simulation
+# DIA -Investigating desirability of boid like behaviours in a predator/prey simulation